quantifiedmagic/quantifiedmagic.github.io/_posts/2021-06-25-the-magic-café-decline.md

 ![Reddit r/Magic](/assets/posts/is-the-magic-cafe-dying/rMagic-activity.png){: width="300" }

-From a quick glance, the number of members currently on *The Magic Café* is only 23, while *r/Magic* has more than 100 users online.
+From a quick glance, the number of members currently "online" on *The Magic Café* is 23, while *r/Magic* has more than 100 users online.
 Likewise, *The Magic Café* has 70 thousand users, while *r/Magic* exceeds 100 thousand registered users.
-While this is not a fair comparison because users on Reddit can explore other groups beyond r/Magic, the difference is startling.
+Even though this direct analysis is not a fair comparison because users on Reddit can explore other groups beyond r/Magic, the difference is startling.

 # Post frequency and Magic Genre